Stanford-Blood-Center/MGP-Public/README.md

 Match Grade Populator is © Stanford Blood Center, LLC.

+The file `functions/BLAASD.R` is © 2020 The Regents of the University of California.

 The copyrightable parts of the IPD-IMGT/HLA database are covered under the Creative Commons Attribution-NoDerivs License.
 Read the [IPD-IMGT/HLA License and Disclaimer](https://www.ebi.ac.uk/ipd/imgt/hla/licence/).